Mohamed-ElwanH/OOP-Assignment-1/README.md

 # Image Filter Program

 ##  Overview
-This is a **C++ GUI-based image processing program** that allows users to apply multiple filters and effects to images.
+This is an **interactive desktop image editor written in C++, using Dear ImGui for the graphical interface and DirectX 11 for rendering.** that allows users to apply multiple filters and effects to images.
 It demonstrates practical image manipulation through pixel-level operations.

 ## Features